c0basi/Image-resizing-api/README.md

-# Image-resizing-api
+## Image-resizing-api

 This is a project done to resize images in the browser

-How to use
+# To install and start the Image Process API server, run the following commands in this directory:

+npm install
+npm run start
+you can test the ImageProcessAPI server with npm run test

+# HOW TO USE
 the query parameters are filename, width and height.
+# API endpoints
 1 Enter a valid file name :
   the valid filenames are fjord, palmtunnel, santamonica, icelandwaterfall and encenadaport